ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 - challenging the client instance through a challenge-response mechanism
 - requesting that the client instance present specific additional information, such as a user's credential or an assertion
 - contacting an RO through an out-of-band mechanism, such as a push notification
-- contacting an auxiliary software process through an out-of-band mechanism, such as querying a digital wallet
+- executing an auxiliary software process through an out-of-band mechanism, such as querying a digital wallet

 The authorization and consent gathering process in GNAP is left deliberately flexible to allow for a wide variety of different deployments, interactions, and methodologies.
 In this process, the AS can gather consent from the RO or apply the RO's policy as necessitated by the access that has been requested.
-The AS can sometimes determine which RO needs to consent based on what has been requested by the client instance, such as a specific RS record, an identified user, or a request requiring specific access such as approval by an administrator.
-If the AS has a means of contacting the RO directly, it could do so without involving the client instance in its consent gathering process.
+The AS can sometimes determine which RO needs to prompt for consent based on what has been requested by the client instance, such as a specific RS record, an identified subject, or a request requiring specific access such as approval by an administrator.
+In other cases, the request is applied to whichever RO is present at the time of consent gathering.
+This pattern is especially prevalent when the end user is sent to the AS for an interactive session, during which the end user takes on the role of the RO.
+In these cases, the end user is delegating their own access as RO to the client instance.

+The client instance can indicate that it is capable of facilitating interaction with the end user, another party, or another piece of software through its [interaction start](#request-interact-start) request.
+Here, the AS usually needs to interact directly with the end user to determine their identity, determine their status as an RO, and collect their consent.
+If the AS has determined that authorization is required and the AS can support one or more of the requested interaction start methods, the AS returns the associated [interaction start responses](#response-interact).
+The client instance SHOULD [initiate one or more of these interaction methods](#interaction-start) in order to facilitate the granting of the request.
+If more than one interaction start method is available, the means by which the client chooses which methods to follow is out of scope of this specification.

+After starting interaction, the client instance can then make a [continuation request](#continue-request) either in response to a signal indicating the [finish of the interaction](#interaction-finish), through polling, or through some other method defined by an extension of this specification.

+If the grant request is not in the _approved_ state, the client instance can repeat the interaction process by sending a [grant update request](#continue-modify) with new [interaction](#request-interact) methods.

+The client instance MUST use each interaction method at most once.
+The AS SHOULD handle any interact request as a one-time-use mechanism and SHOULD apply suitable timeouts to any interaction start methods provided, including user codes and redirection URIs.
+The client instance SHOULD apply suitable timeouts to any interaction finish method.

+If the AS instead has a means of contacting the RO directly, it could do so without involving the client instance in its consent gathering process.
 For example, the AS could push a notification to a known RO and have the RO approve the pending request asynchronously.
 These interactions can be through an interface of the AS itself (such as a hosted web page), through another application (such as something installed on the RO's device), through a messaging fabric, or any other means.

 When interacting with an RO, the AS can do anything it needs to determine the authorization of the requested grant,
 including: